Koenman5534/simple-statistics/README.md

    4. StatisticsPage.php - Contains html and css for some simple styling(this can be changed).
 This file is responsible for the display of the statistics data.
 It contains a simple but good looking graph made with Graph.js.

 Please remember that some variables and kinds of data will be in dutch since this will be used on a dutch website.
+And do not forget to fill in the database connection parameters.

 # Development